 Crochet Baby Doll

 I contemplated selling this pattern, but decided I would rather have the doll enjoyed by more children.
 Please do not copy and paste these instructions to sell, or post anywhere else – online or via email.
 Share the link to this post instead.
 You are welcome to sell dolls made with this pattern, provided you link to this tutorial in the listing.
 I am calling this a baby doll crochet pattern, but as a former chemo patient myself, I think she would make a great doll for a child undergoing chemo treatment – and I would love to see dolls made using this pattern donated to pediatric oncology units!
 I would also love to see photos if you make this doll – you can email pictures (or links to pictures) to mamasmilesblog at gmail dot com with “crochet doll” in the subject line.
-You can follow this link for a pattern for overall shorts (perfect for boy dolls, as well as girls).
+You can follow this link for a pattern for overall shorts and this link for a more girly pattern for overall shorts.

 This video provides a good demonstration of how to make a triple double crochet bobble stitch.
 I also like this illustration of a bobble made using five double crochets from Red Heart yarn.

 Abbreviations used in the pattern: